system76/tech-docs/src/models/thelio-astra-a1-n4/ubuntu-24.04.md

 - Plug the second to last ethernet port (next to the BMC's ethernet port) in to a DHCP capable network with internet access.
 - Power on the system.
 Press the `F11` key when the firmware splash screen appears to open the boot menu.
 - In the boot menu, select the option that starts with `UEFI OS (Linux File-Stor Gadget`
-- Hold the escape key to cancel the GRUB menu timeout.
 - Navigate to the `Try or Install Ubuntu Server` option and press `e` to edit it.
 - Move the cursor to the line starting with `linux`, add `console=tty0 nomodeset` between `/casper/vmlinuz` and `---` ensuring that there are spaces before and after these added arguments.
 Press `F10` to boot.
 The first added argument `console=tty0` tries to get Linux console output to show up on a connected display.
 The second added argument `nomodeset` works around potential nouveau crashes when NVIDIA cards are used.
 - It will take some time to boot to the installer.
-If no output is seen, check the `Serial over LAN (SOL) console` page in the BMC interface.
+If no output is seen, check the `Serial over LAN (SOL) console` page in the BMC web interface.
 - Select the desired language.
 - On the `Keyboard configuration` page, select the desired keyboard layout and variant.
 Select `Done` to continue.
 - On the `Choose the type of installation` page, select `Ubuntu Server`.
 Select `Done` to continue.